QueraTeam/django-nextjs/README.md

 )
 ```

-Otherwise (if serving under WSGI during development), add the following path to the beginning of `urls.py`:
+If you're not using ASGI, add the following path to the beginning of `urls.py`:

 ```python
 urlpatterns = [